o2bomb/space-warp/README.md

 - Some of the postprocessing effects (bloom, chromatic aberration) were poorly chained together, resulting in a noticeable pop-in when the space warp ended
 - It uses React's setState() in the animation loop, which is a big no-no

 Overall, my implementation was poor.
-A partial snippet of my old implementation of this effect can be found here: https://github.com/o2bomb/reworked-stars/commit/3ae2021c503b1429c266b8a3bd5d9263f6aa8aa5
+A partial snippet of my old implementation of this effect can be found here (it was quite terrible): https://github.com/o2bomb/reworked-stars/commit/3ae2021c503b1429c266b8a3bd5d9263f6aa8aa5

 My goal in this project is to recreate the "space warp" effect, fix my previous errors and improve both performance and code-readability in my implementation.
 I will also outline all of the main steps in creating this effect, with diagrams that illustrate these steps.
 Some basic knowledge of high-scool level mathematics is not required but recommended.